wxWidgets/wxWidgets/docs/gtk/install.md

 package, while in Fedora and other RPM-based distributions the same package is known as `gtk3-devel`.

-For OpenGL support, you need `libgl1-mesa-dev` and `libglu1-mesa-dev` packages under Debian and `mesa-libGL-devel` and `mesa-libGLU-devel` under Fedora.
+For OpenGL support, you need `libgl1-mesa-dev` packages under Debian and `mesa-libGL-devel` and under Fedora.
 For EGL support, `libegl1-mesa-dev` or `mesa-libEGL-devel` is needed.

 wxMediaCtrl implementation requires GStreamer and its plugins development